 9) Have a conversation with your partner on the need for a Pre-nuptial Agreement

 A pre-nuptial agreement like any other agreement is an agreement between parties.
 Both parties must willingly sign a pre-nuptial agreement, and you cannot force your partner to do so if they do not want to.
-For obvious reasons, it is not a good start to a marriage to force someone to do something they are not comfortable with.
+For obvious reasons, it is not a good start to marriage to force someone to do something they are not comfortable with.
 More importantly, this may lead to the pre-nuptial agreement being void.

 Broaching the topic with your partner may be uncomfortable.
-Think about it as planning for the future and as a comprehensive insurance.
+Think about it as planning for the future and as comprehensive insurance.
 You rather not have to rely on it but should the unwelcome happen, both of you would have been fully prepared and like any good insurance policy, fully covered.

 10) You must be clear about your intentions

 Last but not least, it is strongly encouraged to be clear with your partner (and the lawyers involved) about what your intentions are with the marriage.
 Specifically, how you wish to organise your finances and assets.
 Things do change in a marriage.
 Partners may take on different roles from the one they envisioned prior to marriage, or you may be hit hard with a financial setback that requires both of you to recalibrate quickly.

 Whatever the case may be, something that can be cultivated and that should remain a constant between you and your partner is the ability to have an open and honest dialogue about your thoughts and wishes.
 Doing so prior to having a pre-nuptial agreement signed is a good first step.